abhi-koradia/Multiple-Face-Detection/README.md

 Detect and recognize

 Results:-
-Persons present in the scene,
+Persons present in the screen,
 Number of faces detected